San Francisco

 Year-End Market Summary

-Listings: Comparing 2022 to the prior year, the number of homes available for sale was down by 28.6 percent.
-There were 653 active listings at the end of the year.
-New listings decreased by 11.0 percent to finish the year at 8,223.
+• Comparing 2025 to the prior year, the number of homes available for sale was down by 37.4 percent.

-List Price Received: Sellers received, on average, 108.2 percent of their list price at sale, which remained unchanged from last year.
+• Sellers received, on average, 107.0 percent of their list price at sale, a year-over-year improvement of 1.1 percent.

 0